bayramakdeniz/Finemap-MiXeR/README.md

 Assuming you move the container, application and corresponding input (.mat) files in the same directory, you can run the analysis as

-Run the container as (for normal Finemap-MiXeR)  `singularity exec -B $PWD:/execute  matlabruntime.sif /execute/FinemapMiXeRvtheta_csV1 'a.mat' 'glmt.mat' 'normal' `
+Run the container as (for Finemap-MiXeR)  `singularity exec -B $PWD:/execute  matlabruntime.sif /execute/FinemapMiXeRvtheta_csV1 'a.mat' 'glmt.mat' 'normal' `

 Run the container as (for Finemap-MiXeR PCA, preferably for bigger loci)  `singularity exec -B $PWD:/execute  matlabruntime.sif /execute/FinemapMiXeRvtheta_csV1 'a.mat' 'glmt.mat' 'pca' `